ndgigliotti/white-background-removal/README.md

 Replace white backgrounds with transparency while ignoring small holes in the foreground.
 Consistent, conservative, and fast.

 ## Motivation
 White-background product images are common in the world of ecommerce and dropshipping.
 If your website has a background, using transparency-backed product images will make your products appear to float directly over the background.
 Alternatively, you might wish to replace the white backgrounds with new ones.
-With this program, you'll have your work cut out for you.
+With this tool, you'll have your work cut out for you.

 ## Core Algorithms
 ##### Global Luminosity Threshold (GLT)